 When you own a deeded timeshare, meaning you actually have an interest in the property, you will receive a deed for the property.
 It is no different than receiving the deed to your home, or any other parcel of real estate you own.

 When it comes time to fund a deeded timeshare to a trust, you will be required to obtain a new deed that will transfer your property ownership rights from you to the living trust you have established.
 Your estate planning attorney should check with your timeshare association to be sure there are no rules or requirements with which you must comply in order to properly make the transfer.

 Finding a right to use timeshare will be a very different process, because you do not actually have ownership of the real estate.
 Essentially, you can assign your rights to use the timeshare to someone else, including your trust.
 However, be sure once again to check with your timeshare association to determine whether this type of transfer is allowed.

-If you have questions regarding timeshares and living trusts, or any other estate planning needs, please contact Sexton, Bailey Attorneys, PA online or by calling us at (479) 443-0062.
+If you have questions regarding timeshares and living trusts, or any other estate planning needs, please contact Wilcox Attorneys, PA online or by calling us at (479) 443-0062.

 - Estate Planning is Essential Whether You Are Married or Not - April 25, 2018

 - Income Tax Basis in Estate Planning – Part 2 - April 23, 2018

 - The Downsizing Generation: How to Handle a Surplus of Stuff When a Loved One Ages - April 18, 2018